Supported CSS3 Features

 where <shadow> = inset? && [ <offset-x> <offset-y> <blur-radius>? <spread-radius>? && <color>? ]

-Both the (ex-)standard box-shadow property name as well as a custom prefixed -pie-box-shadow property name are recognized; if both are present the prefixed value will take precedence.
-It is recommended to use the non-prefixed property when possible, since there are no known incompatibilities between PIE's implementation and others which use the non-prefixed property, such as Opera.
+Both the standard box-shadow property name as well as a custom prefixed -pie-box-shadow property name are recognized; if both are present the prefixed value will take precedence.
+It is recommended to use the non-prefixed property when possible.

 When used in conjunction with border-radius, the shape of the shadow matches the shape of the rounded border box.